 Raw, the markings have to be among the prettiest of all our heirloom beans, but it's when they've been cooked that you'll be especially happy with them. with a rich, dense texture and a bean broth that you could eat alone as a soup, without the beans!

 This bean was first spied in Puebla, Mexico.
 The design was so beautiful and detailed, it wasn't clear they were even a bean.
 Later we found farmers in Hidalgo who were growing a version with just a touch of purple mixed in and we were smitten.
-A local cook told us that at the end of the growing season, the women plant the beans and harvest them as young greens and saute them in butter.
+A local cook told us that at the end of the growing season, the women plant the beans and harvest them as young greens and sauté them in butter.
 A rarity in Mexico, just like the Moro bean itself.

-These items are the results of our two companies working together to help small farmers and producers continue to grow their indigenous products in Mexico, despite international trade policies that seem to discourage genetic diversity and local food traditions.
+These items are the results of our two companies working together since 2008 to help small farmers and producers continue to grow their indigenous products in Mexico, despite international trade policies that seem to discourage genetic diversity and local food traditions.